Microsoft/azure-docs.cs-cz/articles/cognitive-services/LUIS/luis-reference-regions.md

 ---
-title: Publikování oblastí & koncových bodů – LUIS
+title: Publishing regions & endpoints - LUIS
 titleSuffix: Azure Cognitive Services
-description: Oblast zadaná v Azure Portal je stejná, kde budete publikovat aplikaci LUIS a adresa URL koncového bodu se vygeneruje pro tuto oblast.
+description: The region specified in the Azure portal is the same where you will publish the LUIS app and an endpoint URL is generated for this same region.
 services: cognitive-services
 author: diberry
 manager: nitinme